How Much Do NFL Refs Make?

 The question of how much NFL refs make isn’t a simple one.
 There is the amount that they make for the regular season – roughly $205,000 to $250,000, if not slightly more – and then there are the bonuses that officiating crews receive for working playoff games and the Super Bowl.

 The NFL playoffs are a critical time of the year.
-For that reason, the league brings in the most experienced officiating crews, the ones that score highest according to NFL standards.
+The league brings in the most experienced officiating crews, the ones that score highest according to NFL standards.
 There are usually only a few crews that work the various playoff games, leading to one crew working more than a few over the course of an NFL playoff season.

 The rate of a playoff bonus is a bit hard to nail down.
 Some estimates have seen referees earn $1,500 per playoff game on top of their annual flat-rate salary.
 On the high end, the more experienced officials can earn around $5,000 per playoff game.
 For the best of the best, that can equate to $260,000 to $270,000 before we even get to the biggest game of the year: the Super Bowl.